realworldocaml/book/en/03-variables-and-functions.md

 ```

 In principle, it's not obvious how the order of the arguments to `f`
 should be chosen.
-Since optional arguments can be passed in arbitrary
+Since labeled arguments can be passed in arbitrary
 order, it seems like it could as well be `y:float -> x:float -> float`
 as it is `x:float -> y:float -> float`.